 Are you facing charges for possession of marijuana in Collin County?
 If yes, you're going to want an experienced and hard-hitting defense attorney fighting in your corner.
-At The Law Offices of Deandra M. Grant, PC, we fight aggressively to get our clients' charges reduced if not dropped wherever possible.
+At Hamilton Grant PC, we fight aggressively to get our clients' charges reduced if not dropped wherever possible.

 Collin County marijuana attorney, Deandra M. Grant has achieved some of the highest accolades in the field of criminal law.

 With credentials such as these, you can have peace of mind knowing that your marijuana possession case is in very good hands.

 Marijuana crimes and penalties are defined under the Texas Controlled Substances Act (Chapter 481 of the Texas Health and Safety Code).
 A person can be charged with illegally possessing marijuana under § 481.21 if they knowingly or intentionally possess a usable quantity of marijuana.

 If you are facing marijuana charges, it's critically important to engage the services of Collin County marijuana attorney, Deandra M. Grant.
 Although marijuana is a widely used recreational drug that is virtually decriminalized in other states, in Texas, a conviction for a marijuana offense can incur hefty fines, incarceration, driver's license suspension and a criminal record.

 Just because you're being accused of a marijuana offense, it doesn't necessarily mean that you will be convicted.
 Attorney Grant knows how to defend marijuana cases and to demand that the burden of proof be placed on the prosecution.
 Any doubt placed in the minds of the judge or jury may result in a reduction or dismissal of charges against you.

 We urge you to contact Hamilton Grant PC at once to discuss which defense strategies we would use in your case.